j721/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+        .map() method returns a new array
+            -alters data without manipulating the original array -needs a return keyword

+    .forEach() method does not return a new array.
+Alters the original array -return keyword is optional
+        -it must iterate through every item in an array without stopping

 2. What is the difference between a function and a method?

+    a function is a block of code designed to execute a specific task that can store memory and be reused later

+    A method is a type of function, which happens to be the property of an object

 3. What is closure?

+    combination of a function, and the lexical environment within which that function has been declared.

+    Closure gives you access to an outer function’s scope from an inner function

+    Meaning a variable defined outside the function can be accessed inside another function after variable declaration, but the opposite is not true

 4. Describe the four rules of the 'this' keyword.

+    1. First Principle: Window/global Object Binding
+      The value of "this" will be the window/console Object; when in global scope.

+    2. Implicit Binding
+        Only applies to objects with methods.
+"This" is referring to the left of the dot notation When function is being invoked.
+        The most commonly used rule found in 80% of use cases of "this"

+    3. New Binding
+        The new keyword constructs a new object and "this" points to the new object.
+        When a function is invoked as a constructor function using the new keyword -"this" points to the new object that is created and returned by the constructor function

+    4. Explicit Binding
+        The call method, apply, and bind method when used on a function allow us to explicitly state what the "this" keyword refers to

 5. Why do we need super() in an extended class?

+    We use super() to call the constructor of the parent class, to be able to access the parent’s properties and methods for the child class

 ## Project Set up